sittingherelikeaboss/Defend-Me/README.md

 pip --version
 ```

+> [!NOTE]
-If you do not have `pip`, go ahead and refer to this [documentation](https://pypi.org/project/pip/).
+> If you do not have `pip`, go ahead and refer to this [documentation](https://pypi.org/project/pip/).

+4. You will need to install Apache 24 into your local machine.
+Follow instructions [here](https://httpd.apache.org/docs/current/platform/windows.html#down). **Troubleshooting:** If you get this error `AH00558: httpd.exe: Could not reliably determine the server's fully qualified domain name, using ::1.
+Set the 'ServerName' directive globally to suppress this message`, try these commands:
+    - `sql-database/schema.sql`
+    - Update in the `httpd.conf` file to `ServerName localhost`.
+It will be commented so you have to uncomment it.
+    - Once the config is updated, you will need to restart the Apache24 server.
+    - `cd C:\Apache24\bin`
+    - `./httpd.exe -k install`
+    - `./httpd.exe -k restart`

+5. Follow steps below to modify Apache configurations.
+    - Run `mod_wsgi-express module-config`.
+    - Copy and paste the output of the terminal and add it to `C:\Apache24\conf\httpd.conf` file.
+    - You will need to restart the Apache server after updating the config `./httpd.exe -k restart`.

+6. You will need to create an SSL certificate in your local machine if you have not already with [mkcert using Chocolatey](https://github.com/FiloSottile/mkcert?tab=readme-ov-file#windows).
+If you **do not** have Chocolatey, install using Powershell using command [here](https://chocolatey.org/install).

-4. Once you have Python installed, you will need these following Python packages in `requirements.txt`.
+7. Once you have Python installed, you will need these following Python packages in `requirements.txt`.
 Run the following command to install them.

 ```
 pip install -r requirements.txt
 ```

-5. Run the commands below to initialise the database with seeded data.
+8. Run the commands below to initialise the database with seeded data.

 ```
 cd sql-database